neeti-nk47/neeti-nk47/README.md

 # Hi there 👋

-### Welcome to my GitHub profile!
-I'm Neeti, a developer passionate about Frontend Development. and I'm constantly exploring new and exciting areas in the world of software development.
+## Welcome to my GitHub profile!
+I'm Neeti, a passionate frontend developer. and I'm constantly exploring new and exciting areas in the world of software development.

 ## 💻 Tech Stack: